Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 # Azure Image Analysis client library for Python

 The Image Analysis service provides AI algorithms for processing images and returning information about their content.
 In a single service call, you can extract one or more visual features from the image simultaneously, including getting a caption for the image, extracting text shown in the image (OCR) and detecting objects.
-For more information on the service and the supported visual features, see [Image Analysis overview][image_analysis_overview], and the [Concepts][image_analysis_concepts] page.
+For more information on the service and the supported visual features, see [Image Analysis overview](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-image-analysis?tabs=4-0), and the [Concepts](https://learn.microsoft.com/azure/ai-services/computer-vision/concept-tag-images-40) page.

 Use the Image Analysis client library to:
 * Authenticate against the service